107-systems/CyphalPicoBase-CAN-firmware/README.md

 arduino-cli upload -b rp2040:rp2040:rpipico -v . -p /dev/ttyACM0
 ```

-## OpenCyphal Settings

-Specific settings for the L3X-Z Hexapod can be found here: https://github.com/107-systems/l3xz-hw#node-ids .

 ### Node-ID

-Every leg controller needs to have its own Node-ID.
 The Node-ID is stored in the eeprom.
 If no eeprom is found, the Node-ID is 101.

 ### Subject-ID
 Some Subject-IDs are the same as with the leg controller.
 The host can differentiate between them by their Node-IDs.

 | **Subject-ID** | **Direction** | **Name**             | **Type**    |